-So, you’ve decided to create an ecommerce website!
+So, you’ve decided to create (or recreate) your ecommerce website!
 It’s a lot of work, but whether you’re an established retailer or an aspiring digital entrepreneur, you’ve come to the right place.

 In this article, we’re going to walk you through the process of designing and building an ecommerce website.
 For the purposes of this post, I’m going to assume that you already know what you’re going to sell online and have your supply chain set up, but if not, feel free to check out this blog post for advice on how to do that.

 I want to make sure that you are set up for success, so we’re going to dive into the details here.
 It’s a lot of content, so you may want to bookmark this post and come back to it as you work your way through setting up your ecommerce website.

 Note, this post was updated in May of 2019.

 There are a lot of different steps to creating a high-quality ecommerce website that will drive sales for your business.
 To make navigating this article easier, here’s a quick overview of what we’re going to cover.
 That way, if you want to jump to a specific step in the process, all you have to do is click on the appropriate step and you can start reading from there.

 - Picking the Right Ecommerce Platform

 - Selecting a Template that Will Sell

 - Creating Effective Product Pages

 - Optimizing Your Ecommerce Website